History of Platte Woods

 In 1842, Thomas Jacks used slave labor to build a two-story “Manor House” on 10 acres.
 Adjacent to the Manor House was a two-room stone cabin where Jacks’ slaves lived.
 The “Manor House” burned in 1928.

 The stone cabin is presumed to be one of the oldest dwellings in Platte County.
-Legend has it Ben Jacks, born in 18?? was the first white child born in Platte County.
+Legend has it Ben Jacks was the first white child born in Platte County.
 Ben Jacks was the 10th of 11 children born to Tom and Cynthia Jacks.
 The stone cabin was used for various purposes until 1947, when it was incorporated into the expansion of the present home of 7305 N.W.
 Prairie View Road.

 In 1859, Jacks sold 320 acres, including the Manor House and stone cabin, to Green and Elizabeth White.
 In January 1882, the Estate of Green White sold 250 acres to Phillip Klamm.